 - It’s free to download, install, and use.

 - It’s available for a wide variety of operating systems

 - Use a hosted database server

-Regardless of the option you choose, you must create a database and database user with the appropriate permissions.
+If you’re not using the docker install package, you must create a database and database user with the appropriate permissions.
 Feel free to use this SQL.
 Just be sure you change MY_STRONG_PASSWORD with an actual strong password.
 If you’re unable to run SQL directly due to limitations by your host, you will need to use whichever mechanism they allow to create databases and users.
 The important bit is the GRANT statement.
 When creating your user, grant it the same permissions as listed here.
 These permissions are the minimum required to install and use the app.

 If you need to set mysql_native_password (because you got an error that the authentication method wasn’t supported)